-The Balance Sheet presents the assets, deferred outflows or resources, liabilities, and deferred inflows of resources, of the District and indicates whether any of the resulting fund balance is restricted or available for use in the coming year.
+The Balance Sheet presents the assets and deferred inflows of resources of the District and indicates whether any of the resulting fund balance is restricted or available for use in the coming year.
 The Statement of Revenues, Expenditures, and Changes in Fund Balances presents information showing how the District's fund balance changed during the most recent fiscal year.
 The fund financial statements are reported on a modified accrual basis.

-Management's Discussion and Analysis (Continued) June 30, 2015
+Management's Discussion and Analysis